 Hop on a bus from Puerto Natales to Torres del Paine National Park (Laguna Amarga Main Entrance) this morning.
 The total distance is 70 miles (112 km), and the drive takes about two hours, with a short stop at Cerro Castillo Village.
 The scenery along the way will be incredible, as you'll get your first glimpses of Torres del Paine's massive peaks as well as some of the local fauna like guanacos.

 Arrive at the Laguna Amarga main entrance and register yourself with the park office.
-Then it's a quick shuttle ride to the Las Torres sector where you'll check-in and leave your heavier bags before trekking up the mountain.
-From here, you'll hike up Mt.
-Almirante Nieto, which features stunning views of the Asencio Valley below and Lake Nordenskjold.
+Then, it's a quick shuttle ride to the Las Torres sector, where you'll check in and leave your heavier bags before trekking up the mountain.
+From here, you'll hike up Mount Almirante Nieto, which features stunning views of the Asencio Valley below and Lago Nordenskjöld.
 After two hours of hiking, you'll reach Refugio Chileno, an excellent spot for lunch or a rest.

-It's another hour of hiking past ancient lenga forests before arriving at a moraine.
-The next part is a challenging steep ascent for 45 minutes until you reach the top, which is known as Mirador Base Torres.
+It's another hour of hiking past ancient Lenga forests before arriving at a moraine.
+The next part is a challenging, steep ascent for 45 minutes until you reach the top, known as Mirador Base Torres.
 "Mirador" in English means "viewpoint," and this little section of the mountain, with the Cuernos Del Paine (Horns of Paine) looming over a green lagoon, is the best view in the park.
-From here, you can also marvel at the towering peaks of nearby Torre Sur, Central Tower, North Tower, Condor's Nest, and Glacier Torre, all set amidst the sweeping backdrop of the Patagonian highlands.
+From here, you can also marvel at the towering peaks of nearby Torre Sur, Torre Central, Torre Norte, Condor's Nest, and Glacier Torre, all set amid the sweeping backdrop of the Patagonian highlands.

 Plan your trip to Patagonia